codio/knowledge/source/instructors/setupcourses/bulk-assignment-update.rst

-Once you have updated/modified your CSV template file now you are ready to bulk update the assignment settings.
+Once you have updated/modified your CSV template file, you are now ready to bulk update the assignment settings.

 To bulk update the assignments settings, follow these steps: